microsoft/onnxruntime/docs/genai/reference/config.md

 * **_pad_token_**: The id of the padding token.

-* **_context_length_**: The maxinum length of sequence that the model can process.
+* **_context_length_**: The maximum length of sequence that the model can process.

 #### Session options

 These are the options that are passed to ONNX Runtime, which runs the model on each token generation iteration.

-* **_provider_options_**: a priortized list of execution targets on which to run the model.
+* **_provider_options_**: a prioritized list of execution targets on which to run the model.
 If running on CPU, this option is not present.
 A list of execution provider specific configurations can be specified inside the provider item.

-* **_log_id_**: a prefix to output when logging
+* **_log_id_**: a prefix to output when logging.

-Then For each model in the pipeline there is one section, named by the model.
+Then for each model in the pipeline there is one section, named by the model.

 #### Decoder model config